Nets' Aldridge retires at 35 due to irregular heartbeat - WHIZ News

 The No. 2 pick in the 2006 draft was long one of the best at his position, averaging 19.4 points in a career that began with nine seasons in Portland.

+Trail Blazers general manager Neil Olshey praised Aldridge as one of the best players in the franchise’s history.

+“During his nine seasons in Portland, LaMarcus battled through multiple injuries and health concerns but never once allowed them to affect his commitment to his teammates and coaches on the court or the people that benefited from his outreach in the community off the court,” Olshey said in a statement.

-He went on to play 5 1/2 with the Spurs and was a five-time All-NBA selection.
+Aldridge went on to play 5 1/2 seasons with the Spurs and was a five-time All-NBA selection.

-Aldridge thanked all three organizations in his post, saying Portland gave him some “unforgettable years” after drafting a “skinny, Texas kid.”
+He thanked all three teams in his post, saying Portland gave him some “unforgettable years” after drafting a “skinny, Texas kid.”

 He praised the Nets for allowing him to play his type of game, when so many NBA teams are looking more to the perimeter instead of the post now.